Code-the-Dream-School/python-200/lessons/03_ML_classification/01_ml_preprocessing.md

 This curve shows how quickly we can capture most of the variation in the dataset with far fewer than 4096 components.
 Within 50 components, well over 80 percent of the variance in the dataset has been accounted for.

-#### Plot eigenfaces
+#### Plot the components
 We can plot the principal components to get a sense for what the correlated features look like in our image set, and we can visualize them as images.
-Note these are often called *eigenfaces* (this is for technical reaons: the linear algebra used to generate principal components uses something called eigenvector decomposition):
+Note these are often called *ghost* faces or *eigenfaces* (this is for technical reaons: the linear algebra used to generate principal components uses something called eigenvector decomposition):

 ```python
 mean_face = pca_full.mean_.reshape(64, 64)